IPOINT CONFLICT MINERALS | SOURCE RESPONSIBLY

 Conflict Minerals refer to raw materials or minerals that come from a particular part of the world where conflict is occurring and affects the mining and trade of those materials and resources.

-The so called 3TGs are tin, tantalum, tungsten and gold which are mined in eastern Congo (DRC) or adjoining countries.
+The so called 3TGs are tin, tantalum, tungsten and gold which are often mined in eastern Congo (DRC) or adjoining countries.

 Central problem of conflict minerals?